Sándwich de Bife de Chorizo

 'Butterfly' choripán; chorizo butterflied (split lengthwise but not cut through), grilled flat for more char and crispiness.

-The Costanera choripán is an address before it is a sandwich: charcoal carts on the Buenos Aires riverbank, a chorizo split butterfly and charred, eaten standing at the rail over the Río de la Plata.
+The Costanera choripán is an address before it is a recipe: charcoal carts on the Buenos Aires riverbank, a chorizo split mariposa and charred, eaten standing at the rail over the Río de la Plata.

 Stadium choripán; sold at football matches and sporting events.
 Part of the matchday ritual.